Plastic & Cosmetic Surgery Trends Every Surgeon Needs to Know in 2023

 Close up on installment loan paperwork

-Surgeons can also help their patients by offering point-of-sale solutions.
+Instead, they may need financing.
+Surgeons can also help their patients by offering plastic surgery financing solutions for patients.
 For instance, patients can take advantage of split payments.
 This alternative financing option allows cosmetic clients to pay for their procedures in smaller monthly installments over a longer period of time.

 Setting up a cloud-based POS financing platform is fast and easy.
 In case a patient is denied POS financing, the clinic can connect them with a personal loan provider instead.